-Of the twenty-three (23) inmate records reviewed for those inmates who arrived after January 1, 2021, a signed, and dated documentation of PREA education was retained in every file with the rest of the inmate information.
+There were fifty-one inmate records reviewed.
+Of these fifty-one records, a signed, and dated documentation of PREA education was retained in every file with the rest of the inmate information.
 The date of the signature coincided with the date the inmate arrived at the facility.
-In addition to the orientation packet, all inmates coming through watched the seventeen (17) minute ADOC PREA video, which is produced in both English and Spanish.
-All twenty-three (23) inmate records revealed they were screened within 72-hours of arriving, received 30-day comprehensive PREA education and were re-assessed within 30-days as required by standard.
+All fifty-one inmate records revealed they were screened within 72-hours of arriving, received 30day comprehensive PREA education and were re-assessed within 30-days as required by standard.

-During interviews with intake staff, it was confirmed inmates are provided a PREA orientation packet upon arrival at SCCF.
-The inmate signs the acknowledgment form which is retained in the inmate file.
+During the interview process, it was confirmed inmates are provided a PREA orientation packet upon arrival at BWRC.
+The inmate signs the acknowledgment form which is retained in the inmate record.

 The facility has ample telephones designated for inmate use.
-Using any of these telephones, an inmate can dial \6611 and be immediately connected to the PREA hotline.
-The inmate is then advised he can make a report anonymously.
+Using any of these telephones, an inmate can dial 6611 and be immediately connected to the PREA hotline.
+The inmate is then advised she can make a report anonymously.
 The call is free of charge and confidential.
 This was confirmed by the Auditor on the on-site tour.

-During the interviews with forty-one (41) inmates, they all of remembered receiving written

-PREA materials and watching the ADOC PREA video at some point after their arrival.
+During the interviews with inmates, they all remembered receiving written PREA materials and watching the ADOC PREA video at some point after their arrival.
 All the interviewees reported the material they received included information about the facility's zero tolerance policy and ways to report.
-The inmates who arrived prior to PREA going into effect, recalled receiving the materials and attending training when PREA was implemented.
-All interviewees spoke highly of the new IPCM and stated their belief that she cared for their safety.
+All interviewees spoke highly of the IPCM and stated their belief she cared for their well-being and safety.

 ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, p.
-13, B, 1, b, states all inmates shall receive a comprehensive educational orientation by an IPCM on the ADOC's zero tolerance PREA policy and how to report sexual abuse and harassment within 30 days of arrival into an ADOC institution.
+13, B, 1, b, states all inmates shall receive a comprehensive educational orientation by an IPCM on the ADOC's zero tolerance PREA policy and how to report sexual abuse and harassment within 30-days of arrival into an ADOC institution.
 The facility policy is a replica of the ADOC policy.

-Per the PAQ, SCCF reported during the past 12-months there were 528 inmates admitted to the facility whose length of stay was more than thirty (30) days.
+Per the PAQ, BWRC reported during the past 12-months there were forty-eight inmates admitted to the facility whose length of stay was more than thirty days.
 The PAQ also reflected all these inmates were provided the PREA information which included their right to be free from sexual abuse, as well as the policies and procedures for reporting.
-SCCF reported 100% of the inmates admitted to their facility in the past 12-months received the mandated information.
+BWRC reported 100% of the inmates admitted to their facility in the past 12-months received the mandated information.